adlnet/xAPI-Spec/xAPI-About.md

 ## 6.0 Extending xAPI

 xAPI can be extended in a few ways.
-The most notable is Statement Extensions, which allow great flexibility within Statements.
+The most notable are Statement extensions, which allow great flexibility within Statements.
 It is recommended that Communities of Practice agree on how to use extensions for their particular use cases and utilize Profiles whenever possible.
 Implementation details are covered in [4.1 Extensions](#miscext).

-The About Resource is another location where xAPI supports Extensions.
+The About Resource is another location where xAPI supports extensions.
 The LRS may find it useful to communicate features or behaviors beyond this specification.
 The LRS can use extensions to the About Resource to facilitate this communication.

-Finally, the set of Resources implemented is not expected to be constrained by this document.
-Resources beyond those listed in this specification can be implemented and co-exist with the Resources defined in this specification.
+Finally, the set of resources (endpoints) implemented is not expected to be constrained by this document.
+Resources beyond those listed in this specification can be implemented and co-exist with the resources defined in this specification.

 <a name="COPs" ></a>

 ## 7.0 Profiles, Vocabularies, and Communities of Practice

 xAPI strictly defines the structure of Statements, but is very flexible as to the contents of that structure.
-For example, the specification requires that all Statements have a Verb property, but does not restrict the values of that property; any Verb can be used.
+For example, the specification requires that all Statements have a "verb" property, but does not restrict the values of that property; any Verb can be used.
 This flexibility enables xAPI to be used in any context, including future use cases not envisaged by the specification authors.

-It is intended that [Communities of Practice (CoPs)](#def-community-of-practice) will define Verbs, Activity types, contextual relationships, Extensions, etc. to be used in their profiles by providing unique identifiers wherever applicable.
+It is intended that [Communities of Practice (CoPs)](#def-community-of-practice) will define Verbs, Activity types, contextual relationships, extensions, etc. to be used in their profiles by providing unique identifiers wherever applicable.
 The CoP will define these identifiers and their metadata in a [Vocabulary](#def-vocabulary).
 A Profile is a set of rules and vocabularies to implemented in addition to xAPI for the particular use case being addressed.
 It is very important that such communities exist and share best practices.
 For more information on publishing vocabularies, see the [Vocabulary Companion Specification](https://adl.gitbooks.io/companion-specification-for-xapi-vocabularies/content) and [Vocabulary Primer](https://adl.gitbooks.io/experience-xapi-vocabulary-primer/content/) documents.

-It is recommended that a Profile use a unique "category" within a Statement's context to refer to any Statement
+It is recommended that a Profile use a unique "category" within a Statement's "context" property to refer to any Statement
 which implements the Profile.
 An example profile is [cmi5](https://github.com/AICC/CMI-5_Spec_Current"), which is designed for the traditional single learner, single online learning use case.
 An example cmi5 Statement can be found in [Appendix B: cmi5 Example](#Appendix1B).